If you’re looking for the short answer, it’s a high-protein diet.

 To blow this myth out of the water, Dr. Jose Antonio, CEO of the International Society of Sports Nutrition, completed a couple of studies to disprove this myth.

-First, he took a group of resistance-trained young adults, who normally ate 1.8 g/kg of protein per day; a little less than my usual recommendation of 1 g/lb ideal body weight.
+First, he took a group of resistance-trained young adults, who normally ate 1.8 g/kg body weight of protein per day; a little less than my usual recommendation of 1 g/lb ideal body weight.
 Without changing their training or carbohydrate or fat intake, he simply had them increase their protein consumption to a whopping 4.4 g/kg, or 2 grams per pound body weight per day.

 That increased their daily calorie intake by about 800 calories, and more than doubled their normal protein intake.
 They probably got fat, huh?